Primary Duties and Responsibilities

 - Bachelor’s degree in Mechanical or Electrical Engineering, Fire protection Engineering, Architecture, Public Health Administration or related field preferred.

-- Minimum 10 years’ experience in hospital-based Environment of Care and Life Safety regulatory compliance roles within the state of California, including representation of the organization(s) at the Facilities/Engineering level (or higher) to regulatory agencies such as CMS, CDPH, CAL-OSHA, State Board of Pharmacy, and TJC, and others.
+- 10 years’ experience in hospital-based Environment of Care and Life Safety regulatory compliance roles within the state of California, including representation of the organization(s) at the Facilities/Engineering level (or higher) to regulatory agencies such as CMS, CDPH, CAL-OSHA, State Board of Pharmacy, and TJC, and others.